 Uncontested fault grounds divorces are fairly rare.
 They are mostly found in cases where one spouse is trying to get a divorce based on fault grounds and the other spouse is missing or parts unknown.
 Also, sometimes the parties in a contested fault grounds case resolve their differences verbally at trial and the court simply makes the verbal agreement the judgment instead of sending the parties away to draft a separation agreement.

 Procedurally, uncontested fault ground divorces usually begin as contested cases that wind up being resolved by agreement and conversion to an uncontested fault grounds divorce or an uncontested irretrievable breakdown of the marriage divorce.
 Consequently, these cases are a "mix" of contested case and uncontested case procedures.
 Please refer to the procedural information for each type of case, noted above, for further information.

-As you can see from the financial statement (see the links for the court required financial statement forms earlier in this article) and the child support guidelines worksheet (see the link for the child support guidelines worksheet earlier in this article) the court requires a great deal of detailed information about each spouse’s finances.
+As you can see from the financial statement (see the Massachusetts Courts Forms website for the court required financial statement forms) and the child support guidelines worksheet (see the Massachusetts Courts Forms website for the child support guidelines worksheet form) the court requires a great deal of detailed information about each spouse’s finances.
 Each spouse must fill out and file a financial statement.
 All the information sought on the form must be provided.
 Those questions that do not apply must be marked "none" or filled in as 0.00.
 Any significant change in the financial picture requires filing of an updated statement.
 It is not unusual for two or three financial statements to be filed over time for each spouse in the course of a divorce.